 The ACC Scholarship Brochure includes information on over 160 different scholarship opportunities totaling over \$160,000 in awards and is available after the second week in January.
-You can pick up a copy in the Financial Aid Office (Van Lare Hall 107), Registrar's Office (Van Lare Hall 108), the Foundation Office (Besser Technical Center 125A), the Huron Shores Campus Office in Oscoda, and in area high school counseling offices.
-Before applying for a scholarship students must have submitted an application for admission and completed the most current Free Application for Federal Student Aid (FAFSA) and have listed ACC as one of the colleges.
+You can pick up a copy in the Financial Aid Office (Van Lare Hall 107), the Registrar's Office (Van Lare Hall 108), the Foundation Office (Besser Technical Center 125A), the Oscoda Campus office, and in area high school counseling offices.
+Before applying for a scholarship, students must apply for admission and complete the most current Free Application for Federal Student Aid (FAFSA) and list ACC as one of the colleges.

 Applicants must have a high school diploma or G.E.D. or demonstrate the ability to benefit from a particular program of study.
 Some scholarships require letters of recommendation and/or essays and may be renewable for a second year provided all requirements are met.
 A student who wishes to be considered for specific scholarships must meet the specified qualifications and complete the ACC scholarship application form by the advertised date at the end of March, in order to be considered for the next fall semester scholarship awards.

 Financial need is not always a requirement when applying for a scholarship.
 However, if you are applying for a scholarship where financial need must be demonstrated, results of the Free Application for Federal Student Aid (FAFSA) must be received by the Financial Aid Office prior to the scholarship application deadline.
 The Financial Aid office will do everything possible to help students find scholarships for which they are eligible.